Domain, domain, domain.

 Try combinations of snappy words, maybe two short words that rhyme – people remember words that rhyme.
 Or use alliteration, with the words starting with the same letter.
 You might even consider using your own name – it will help you to relate to customers personally.

-Proflowers.com is a great example of a partial match domain that is catchy and explains the business greatly.
+Proflowers.com is a great example of a partial match domain that is catchy and explains the eCommerce business greatly.

 Now, look at the examples above.
 They are memorable, but they are also intuitive.
-This means that their names tell users what they are about.
+This means that their company names tell users what they are about.

 5. The Psychology of Fluency – Processing and Retrieval

 There are parts of our brain function that are called “processing fluency” and “retrieval fluency.”
 Processing fluency refers to the ease of information processing.
 Retrieval processing refers to bringing up information from our memories.
 When people cannot easily pronounce the name of something, it is not fully processed in the brain and then, of course, is not retrieved easily.
 Any brand that is not pronounceable and retrievable will never be memorable or effective.
+The psychological analysis is important when choosing a company name.

 6. Short and Easy to Type is Good

-If decided to buy a domain name that is too long, people can more easily mis-type it as it is entered.
+If decided to register a domain name that is too long, people can more easily mis-type it as it is entered.
 And using slang or text language (“u,” “r,” etc.) can also cause mis-typing, if the retrieval fluency is using the non-slang version.
 There is also an issue of words that have multiple spellings – “your” and “you’re” for example.
 And “you’re” has an apostrophe, another no-no. Keep the domain name as short as possible while still focusing on what your company is all about.

 Babybusiness.com, again, is a great example of short and easy to type.
 And there is no question about what this company is all about.

-7. Keywords – Keep Them Broad
+7. Keywords in Your Domain Name – Keep Them Broad

 Picking a domain name make sure you have a keyword in it, especially for SEO purposes.
 You will want to focus on a broad keyword that will probably be used when people search for the products or services you offer.